 About 5 km west of Lisbon, Portugal, there is a town (now merged with Lisbon) called Belem.
 Belem is famous because it has a beautiful monastery and a an emblematic tower that has become an icon of the city.

 Construction of the monastery began in 1501 and went on for 100 years.
 It was conducted by monks of the Order of Christ and the Hieronymite Order.
+The monastery is a prime example of late-gothic Portuguese architecture, otherwise known as Manueline.

 It features a chapel and inside gardens.